• Skip to primary navigation

 Cream Cheese Buttercream Frosting

-• In a large bowl, or the bowl of your stand mixer, cream together the cream cheese and (softened, room temperature) butter with a hand mixer or your stand mixer.
+• In a large mixing bowl or the bowl of your stand mixer, cream together the 8 oz cream cheese and (softened, room temperature) ½ cup butter with a hand mixer or your stand mixer.

-• Add vanilla bean paste and confectioners sugar (you can add all at once, but I like to add about half, combine the ingredients, then add the remaining half and combine until done). *If your frosting is too runny, add more confectioners sugar.
+• Add 2 teaspoon vanilla bean paste and 4 cups confectioners sugar in gradual portions until fully incorporated. *If your frosting is too runny, add more confectioners' sugar.
 If it is too firm to spread easily on your cake, then drizzle some heavy cream in gradually until you achieve your desired consistency.

 Assembling your Carrot Cake with Cream Cheese Buttercream Frosting